-- Part A Personal Statement (The argued case for promotion and the specific plans for continued development) - Part B Curriculum vitae - Part C Unit leader Statement (Department or Institute Head) - Part D Letters of Evaluation from areas relevant to the position.
-The unit head from a list provided by the candidate will solicit these letters.
-Letters may be internal or external, depending on the scope of the candidate's work.
-Three to four letters are recommended. - Part E Other summative evidence from previous years' reviews
+- Part A Personal Statement, limited to 2,000 words (The argued case for promotion and the specific plans for continued development) - Part B Curriculum vitae - Part C Subunit head statement - Part D Letters of Evaluation from individuals in areas relevant to the position.
+The subunit head will solicit these letters from a list provided by the candidate.
+Evaluators may also be selected from other sources.
+Letters may be internal to EMS or external, depending on the scope of the candidate's work.
+Three to four letters are recommended.
+See Appendix D for guidelines for letters of evaluation. - Part E Peer reviews for teaching effectiveness for teaching faculty - Part F Other summative evidence from previous years' reviews (annual self-evaluations and supervisor evaluations)

-The candidate's dossier should focus the FT Faculty Promotion Review committee's attention at the appropriate level on:
+The candidate's dossier should focus the college-wide NTL Faculty Promotion Review Committee's attention at the appropriate level on: